La Cienega Boulevard

 La Cienega Boulevard is a major north–south arterial road in the Los Angeles metropolitan area that runs from the Sunset Strip in West Hollywood in the north to El Segundo Boulevard in Hawthorne in the south.
 It was named for Rancho Las Cienegas, literally "The Ranch Of The Swamps," an area of marshland south of Rancho La Brea.

+Landmarks along La Cienega Boulevard include Kenneth Hahn State Recreation Area, Restaurant Row, the Beverly Center mall and other shops in the La Cienega Design Quarter, and its intersection with Beverly Boulevard that is traditionally considered the epicenter of the studio zone.

 Route description

 La Cienega Boulevard's northern terminus is the Sunset Strip in West Hollywood.
 It runs as a surface street in a due south direction through Beverly Hills and a section known as "Restaurant Row" for its historic tradition of upscale restaurants.
 South of Olympic, La Cienega runs through between the Pico-Robertson, South Carthay, and Crestview neighborhoods of West Los Angeles.
 South of the Santa Monica Freeway, the I-10, it briefly borders Culver City, and passes the La Cienega/Jefferson station of the Metro E Line.